Resource Generation Timeline

 The second Creating Change Through Family Philanthropy Conference is held.

-Hez retires and Taij Moteelall becomes RG’s new director.
+Hez Norton retires and Taij Moteelall becomes RG’s new Executive Director.

 RG receives its largest grant to date, $300,000 for three years, from the Kellogg Foundation to expand its work with young people of color with wealth.

 RG helps develop and host the Momentum Conference, an intergenerational gathering for progressive donors, together with Tides Foundation and Threshold Foundation.

 YDOA transitions into the Dialogue Project run jointly by RG and Emerging Practitioners in Philanthropy (EPIP) .